Multimodal, continuous care approaches are critical for chronic low back pain care

-What kind of effect does that have on people?
-Not surprisingly, not a very positive one.
-Almost all are, or have been, frustrated with their pain care, and worry that their pain will get worse.
+After prolonged periods of living with chronic low back pain and trying one treatment form after another without the desired results, where does this leave people?
+Not surprisingly, almost all are, or have been, frustrated with their pain care, and worry that their pain will get worse.

-Where does this leave us?
-It is clear to see that there is a need for a scientifically validated treatment method that actually reduces pain permanently.
-Chronic pain is very complex.
+Where do we go from here?
+It is clear to see that there is a need for a scientifically validated pain management program that actually reduces pain permanently.
+Chronic low back pain is very complex.
 There is no single cure for it, instead what is needed is an understanding of the different processes at play, and a multimodal approach targeting each of these.

-This is why we are developing a continuous care program that reflects the fluctuations of a person’s pain and puts it in relation to other aspects of that person’s life and experiences.
+This is why at Aivo we offer a continuous care program that reflects the fluctuations of a person’s pain and puts it in relation to other aspects of that person’s life and experiences.
 Mood is one of these aspects.
 As we can see, over 50% of respondents struggle with sadness in addition to their pain.

-Daily measures of experienced pain level, as well as mood and sleep are at the core of our program.
-Our data shows that sadness and problems with sleep are very common among pain patients, and our science has proven that the emotional learning circuits in the brain play a big role in chronic pain.
+Daily measures of experienced pain level, as well as mood and sleep are at the core of Aivo's program.
+Data shows that sadness and problems with sleep are very common among pain patients, and our science has proven that the emotional learning circuits in the brain play a big role in chronic pain.
 A multimodal, individually optimized approach, recognizing that the brain is the central target for chronic pain treatment is what we offer.
-To learn more about our approach, visit our website!

 with Aivo today!